Your Pathway to the Professional World

 Are internships paid?

 Yes!
-We encourage students to pursue paid internships, and many employers offer competitive compensation.
+We expect students to pursue paid internships, and many employers offer competitive compensation.